nuprl/MultiPL-E/index.md

 generation performance of large language model (LLMs) of code.

 We use a suite of compilers to translate the Python benchmarks from [Chen et al.
-2021] into parallel benchmarks in 18 languages.
-MultiPL-E provides a way to evaluate code generation models on a consistent set of benchmark problems across many languages.
+2021] into parallel benchmarks in 18 programming languages.
+Thus MultiPL-E provides a way to evaluate code generation models on a consistent set of benchmark problems across many languages.
 The 18 languages capture a broad spectrum of language features, application areas, and popularity, allowing us to explore the impact of these factors on model performance.

 Here are some examples of translated problems in a selection of languages:

 <div class="carousel">
   <ul class="slides">